d2l-ai/d2l-en/chapter_introduction/index.md

 ### Unsupervised and Self-Supervised Learning

-All the examples so far were related to supervised learning, i.e., situations where we feed the model a giant dataset containing both the features and corresponding label values.
+The previous examples focused on supervised learning, where we feed the model a giant dataset containing both the features and corresponding label values.
-You could think of the supervised learner as having an extremely specialized job and an extremely banal boss.
+You could think of the supervised learner as having an extremely specialized job and an extremely dictatorial boss.
-The boss stands over your shoulder and tells you exactly what to do in every situation until you learn to map from situations to actions.
+The boss stands over its shoulder and tells it exactly what to do in every situation until you learn to map from situations to actions.
 Working for such a boss sounds pretty lame.
-On the other hand, it is easy to please this boss.
+On the other hand, pleasing such a boss is pretty easy.
 You just recognize the pattern as quickly as possible and imitate their actions.

-In a completely opposite way, it could be frustrating to work for a boss who has no idea what they want you to do.
+Considering the opposite situation, it could be frustrating to work for a boss who has no idea what they want you to do.
 However, if you plan to be a data scientist, you had better get used to it.
 The boss might just hand you a giant dump of data and tell you to *do some data science with it!*
 This sounds vague because it is.
 We call this class of problems *unsupervised learning*, and the type and number of questions we could ask